 At Padua College, our FIRE Carriers (Friends Igniting Reconciliation through Education) play a central role in shaping the culture and spirit of our school.

-More than just a program, the FIRE Carrier initiative reflects Padua’s deep commitment to community, inclusion, visibility, and authentic connection.
+More than just a program, the FIRE Carriers initiative reflects Padua’s deep commitment to community, inclusion, visibility, and authentic connection.

 It's about creating an environment where every student feels a genuine sense of belonging, and where Aboriginal and Torres Strait Islander cultures are seen, valued, and woven into daily life.